CropPulse/CropPulse-Hackathon1/README.md

 This section provides JavaScript code to display the region of interest and the extracted layers with vegetation indices using the Google Earth Engine API.
 You can use this code in the Google Earth Engine Code Editor: https://code.earthengine.google.com

 Google Earth Engine is a cloud-based platform for processing satellite imagery and other geospatial data.
 In this project, we use Sentinel-2 satellite imagery to calculate vegetation indices that are indicative of crop health.
+We also incorporate the WorldCereal dataset to provide additional information about crop types and seasonality.

 Sentinel-2 is a European Space Agency (ESA) satellite mission that provides high-resolution optical imagery of the Earth's surface.
 Sentinel-2 provides 13 spectral bands in the visible, near-infrared, and shortwave infrared regions of the electromagnetic spectrum.
 These bands can be used to calculate various vegetation indices, such as NDVI, NDWI, and NDCSI.